Skip to content

 dismissHides the overlay on this dashboard only.
 Alert mode stays active — other dashboards still show overlays.
 The overlay will reappear if the mode changes again.

-resetHides the overlay and calls input_select.select_option to set lcards_alert_mode back to green_alert, clearing the alert system-wide.
+resetHides the overlay and sets lcards_alert_mode back to green_alert, clearing the alert system-wide.

 Transition Effects